sindresorhus/sindresorhus.github.com/_apps/dato.md

 ---
 title: Dato
 subtitle: Better menu bar clock with calendar and time zones
-description: Dato is a replacement for the system menu bar clock.
-By default, it looks exactly the same, but when you click it, you get a small calendar, calendar events, the current time in various time zones, and more.
+description: Dato gives you a local clock, date, and multiple world clocks in the menu bar.
+When you click Dato in the menu bar, you get a menu with a calendar, calendar events, and world clocks.
+All of this is highly customizable.
+Dato also comes with some macOS 11 widgets.
 type: macOS
 date: 2019-07-13
 mac_app_store_url: https://apps.apple.com/app/id1470584107
 ---

+**Want to see Dato included in [Setapp](https://setapp.com)?** Help make it happen by [requesting it here](https://support.setapp.com/hc/en-us/articles/213780569-Can-I-suggest-an-app-).

+Dato is a one-time purchase with free upgrades forever.
+Dato will never be subscription-based.

-Dato supports all the locales and languages that macOS supports for dates, times, and the calendar, but the menus are English-only.
+Dato supports all the locales and languages that macOS supports for the menu bar text, dates, times, and the calendar, but the menus and preferences are English-only.

-Important: On macOS 11, it’s no longer possible to hide the system menu bar clock.
-So Dato can only replace the date.

 [MacStories review of Dato.](https://www.macstories.net/reviews/dato-review-calendar-events-and-time-zones-from-your-macs-menu-bar/)

 <br>

+<a id="trial"></a>
+### Trial

+There's a fully functional trial available [here](https://dsc.cloud/sindresorhus/Dato-2.4.0-trial-1615789998).
+The only limitation is that it will prompt to buy Dato every 12 hours and it will not receive updates.
+(The trial is only available for macOS 11 since Dato works best on macOS 11)

 ### Features

 - Calendar, optionally with week numbers and event indicators.
 - Your upcoming events for the next week (customizable) at a glance.
 - Time zones in the Dato menu, optionally with custom names.
+- Show the upcoming event in the menu bar (like Fantastical, Meeter, and MeetingBar) *(macOS 11-only)*
+- Create events (even with a global keyboard shortcut) *(macOS 11-only)*
+- Join the next meeting (Zoom/Meet/Teams) with a customizable global keyboard shortcut *(macOS 11-only)*
+- Clocks for multiple time zones in the menu bar.
 - Custom format for the date & time in the menu bar.
-- Clocks for multiple time zones in the menu bar.
 - Highlight certain days of the week in the calendar.
 - Search time zones by city (15k cities included offline).
 - Supports all calendar services that the built-in Calendar app supports (iCloud, Google, Outlook, etc).